kyma-incubator/compass/docs/architecture/event-flows.md

 1. The event is registered using **Management Plane** API.
 2. The **Director** sends an event url to Application.
-3. The **Agent** fetches the event, and passes it to Kyma Event Bus.
+3. The **Agent** fetches the event data and passes it to Kyma Event Bus.
 4. The Application publishes an event.

 ## Eventing with external Event Bus